Spin the Bottle (media company)

 Spin The Bottle's more recent television series include Pet-O-Rama, Best Places Ever I’ve Ever Been, TXT MSG and Photo ID, which premiered in 2010 on Animal Planet, The Travel Channel, MSG Network and FiOS, respectively.

-Spin The Bottle also maintains the long-running entertainment website spinthebottle.com.
+Spin The Bottle also maintains the entertainment website spinthebottle.com.
 Original programs include The Truth About (a "Pop-Up Video"-style treatment of breaking news items), First Impressions (an interactive man-on-the-street game), The Baby Taddie Show (a travel series hosted by an opinionated puppet baby) and Spin The Bottle Live (a webcast house party / live music program).

 The inventive and playfully subversive spirit of these programs has garnered considerable recognition for Low and his network.
 Legendary NBC programming chief Brandon Tartikoff told New York magazine that Tad was “one of the great original minds I have seen in my 20 years of television.”
 The New York Times has called him “an MTV-style Studs Terkel” while Entertainment Weekly crowned him one of “The 100 Most Creative People In Entertainment.”

 Low is a former news correspondent and producer for MTV News, FOX, Good Morning America and CBS News.
 He graduated from Yale University, where he was a member of The Society of Orpheus & Bacchus.
 Low continues to lecture frequently on media literacy.